 Performances typically happen nightly at 5:30 p.m., 6:45 p.m., and 8 p.m. at the America Gardens Theatre.
 Be sure to also check the My Disney Experience app for showtimes.

 Eat to the Beat Dining Packages

-Reservations for 2023 Eat to the Beat Dining Packages are not open currently.
+Reservations for 2023 Eat to the Beat Dining Packages open on July 6.

 Dining Packages are usually available Fridays through Mondays and typically include a meal at select Table Service locations in Epcot and reserved seating in the America Gardens Theatre for one of the Eat to the Beat performances happening the same evening as your dining package reservation.